hasanmoudud/geocompr/main.md

 Both of these approaches have advantages and disadvantages.
 An `epsg` code is usually shorter, and therefore easier to remember.
 The code also refers to only one, well-defined coordinate reference system.
-On the other hand, a `proj4string` definition allows you more flexibility when it comes to specifying different parameters such as the projection type, the datum and the ellipsoid.^[Complete list of the `proj4string` parameters can be found at http://proj4.org/parameters.html#parameter-list.]
+On the other hand, a `proj4string` definition allows you more flexibility when it comes to specifying different parameters such as the projection type, the datum and the ellipsoid.^[
+A complete list of the `proj4string` parameters can be found at proj4.org.
+]
 This way you can specify many different projections, and modify existing ones.
 This also makes the `proj4string` approach more complicated.
 <!-- ^[In the background, `sf` and `raster` use the [PROJ](http://proj4.org/) software, which enables transformations between different projections]. -->